kylorend3r/pg-reindexer/README.md

   -w, --maintenance-work-mem-gb <MAINTENANCE_WORK_MEM_GB>  Maximum maintenance work mem in GB (max: 32 GB) [default: 1] -x, --max-parallel-maintenance-workers <MAX_PARALLEL_MAINTENANCE_WORKERS>  Maximum parallel maintenance workers.
 Must be less than max_parallel_workers/2 for safety.
 Use 0 for PostgreSQL default (typically 2) [default: 2]
   -c, --maintenance-io-concurrency <MAINTENANCE_IO_CONCURRENCY>  Maintenance IO concurrency.
 Controls the number of concurrent I/O operations during maintenance operations [default: 10]
+      --lock-timeout-seconds <LOCK_TIMEOUT_SECONDS>     Lock timeout in seconds.
+Set to 0 for no timeout (default).
+This controls how long to wait for locks before timing out. [default: 0]
   -l, --log-file <LOG_FILE>                             Log file path (default: reindexer.log in current directory) [default: reindexer.log]
       --reindex-only-bloated <PERCENTAGE>               Reindex only indexes with bloat ratio above this percentage (0-100).
 If not specified, all indexes will be reindexed
       --concurrently                                     Use REINDEX INDEX CONCURRENTLY for online reindexing.
 Set to false to use offline reindexing (REINDEX INDEX) [default: true]